senimanjs/seniman/docs/integrating-with-sql.md

 To maintain our tasks data, we use the `useState` function to get us two functions: `getTasks` and `setTasks`, which are used to get and set the value of the tasks state variable during the lifecycle of this component.

-This function is a close cousin of the `useState` function in React, but with one major difference: in Seniman, the component is only called once -- which is why we're giving you an accessor function (`getTasks`) to get the current value of the state variable, instead of returning the value directly.
-We also give you a setter function (`setTasks`) to set the value of the state variable.
+Unlike state models that rerender the whole component by default, Seniman returns an accessor function (`getTasks`).
+Calling that accessor establishes a dependency in the reactive scope where it is used.
+The setter function (`setTasks`) changes the value and updates the scopes that depend on it.

 Now, let's start populating the tasks state with data from the database inside the component: